tanush-yadav/motia-reachouts/next-steps.md

 - filter the jobs searched by getting a preview and making sure the job is not
 - add linkedin to job sources and create a config to for each job source and its corresponding scraping logic.

-- actually send emails flow from the supabase tables - by going through the UI we accept the emails we would like to send -AS OF NOW.
+- DONE actually send emails flow from the supabase tables - by going through the UI we accept the emails we would like to send -AS OF NOW.

+- Never repeat a reachout to a company - I see two reachouts to moonvalley as they appeared in google search.